 How to Learn to Love Reading

-Learn to love reading, you must read on a daily basis.
-The best thing to do is to find reading materials that interest you or read to enhance a hobby you may have.
+Learn to love reading, on a daily basis.
+Find reading materials that interest you or read to enhance a hobby you may have.
 There are tons of genres to choose from such as science fiction, love stories and poetry just to name a few.
 The list goes on with "how to books" that show how to knit, wood work and other craft ideas.

 Loving to read is not a character we were born with, it is acquired.
 Reading a variety of books, magazines and news papers can help to enhance learning to love reading.
 Before you know it, you'll be looking for books to read.
 Web sites are a great place to start if you do not have books or news papers.